 Treating Nervous Dogs

 - Exercise your dog.
-A tired dog has less chances of feeding their fear.
+A tired dog has less chance of feeding its fear.

-- Study the sources of your dog nervousness and use positive reinforcement, counter-conditioning and desensitization
+- Study the sources of your dog's nervousness and use positive reinforcement, counter-conditioning, and desensitization

 - Show your dog your guidance and security.

 - Put your dog to work, inquire about the training method, learn to earn to create a routine

 - At home, you can try a pheromone plug-in diffuser

 - Invest in a Thundershirt when your dog must deal with frightening stimuli

 - If you believe in holistic remedies, try Rescue remedy or Bach flowers